jhucsf/fall2019/hw/hw5.md

 the stack pointer will be "off" by 8 bytes.
 You can subtract 8 from `%rsp` when a function begins and add 8 bytes to `%rsp` before returning to compensate.
 (See the example `addLongs` function.)
-Pushing an odd number of caller-saved registers also works.
+Pushing an odd number of callee-saved registers also works, and has the benefit that you can then use the callee-saved registers freely in your function.

 If you want to define read-only string constants, the `.rodata` section is the right place for them.
 For example: